bmpark16/DyslexAid/README.md

 We built this chrome extension using CSS, HTML, JavaScript, Figma, and Adobe Illustrator.

 ## Contributions
-Project made by: Joshua Lim, Bryan Lim, Bryan Park, and Minah Park
+Project made by: Joshua Lim, Bryan Lim, Bryan Park, and Jenn (Minah) Park